CCA

 • Gloves should be worn to protect against splinters and abrasions

-• Dust masks should be worn when sawing, drilling, ripping, sanding or manufacturing any wood to reduce the inhalation of wood dusts
+• Dust masks should be worn when sawing, drilling, ripping, sanding or manufacturing any wood to reduce the inhalation of wood dusts.

 • Appropriate eye protection should be worn to reduce the potential for eye injury from wood dust or particles and flying debris during machining and construction